-You really dislike having your photo taken, don’t you?
+Self-portraits, ugh.
+If you’re like me, you really dislike having your photo taken, don’t you?
 Most of us prefer to be on the other side of the camera taking the images.
-There is something to be said though for using ourselves as models and test subjects in learning how to shoot portraits and also learning general photography.
+There is something to be said though for using ourselves as models and test subjects to learn how to shoot portraits and learn general photography.

 Would you do that yourself?